itratfazal-ioer/Urban-Structure-and-Policy/TrainingData_buildingClassification/Instruction_Manual.md

 #### 2. Understand Properties of Categories

 - Study the building classification schema defined for the project.
-The schema contains description of each building category.
+Schema document contains a detailed description of each building category.
 - Understand how each type appears visually in the imagery based on the properties described in schema (e.g., size, shape, position next to other buildings, roof-type structure, neighbourhood, no. of building entrances, etc.).
 - Familiarize yourself with the visual properties of each building category.